Skip to main content

 Expectedly, whether the level of THC is high or low, if in the wrong hands and used inappropriately, significant damage may arise.

 However, ditch weed is legal as it descended from industrial hemp and has very low THC.
 The Farm Bill stipulates that it is legal to grow industrial hemp anywhere in the United States.
-There are still places in the United States, such as Nebraska, Iowa, and Kansas, where the use of cannabis is prohibited.
+There are still places in the United States, such as Nebraska, Iowa, Idaho, and Kansas, where the use of cannabis is prohibited.

 Eradicating Ditch Weed